 How popular is the baby name Mohammed in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Mohammed and check out all the blog posts that mention the name Mohammed.
+Plus, check out all the blog posts that mention the name Mohammed.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Several months ago, the cast of the inaugural season of MTV’s The Real World held a 6-day reunion in the very same NYC loft they shared back in 1992.
 The reunion — which was filmed, of course — is now airing as a series on the Paramount+ platform.
 (Here’s the trailer.)